wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 * too much or not enough strongly typed
 * too much or not enough object oriented

-Because you'll indeed leave yourself misunderstanding a very wide range of concepts.
+Because you'll leave yourself misunderstanding a very wide range of concepts.
+Casual users of wurst would have a hard time deciding "how strongly typed" or "how functional" the language is - so they also shouldn't feel qualified to dismiss it in the context of one of those topics.

 {: .answer}
 ### *&nbsp;*{: .fa .fa-exclamation-circle} Key point: Wurst provides the *capability* to write high-level code, but isn't otherwise anything like python or Javascript - wurst is a strongly typed language.

 One last thought: just because wurst supports some abstract concepts like generics, closures, and iterators, doesn't mean you're forced to use them.
-On the contrary I would claim that even very basic, imperative looking wurst will have fewer bugs and run faster than similarly styled vJass.
+On the contrary, I would claim that even very basic, imperative looking wurst will have fewer bugs and run faster than similarly styled vJass.

 #### Picking your battles